oliwiah/olx-frontend-workshop/README.md

 ## Requirements
 - [Node v18+](https://nodejs.org/en/)
-- NPM v6.14+ (Automatically installed with Node)
+- NPM v6.14+ (Automatically installed with Node).
-- Your favorite text editor, we recommend [VS Code](https://code.visualstudio.com) for this workshop
+- Your favorite text editor, we recommend [VS Code](https://code.visualstudio.com) for this workshop but any other would work.
+- Internet browser, we recommend Google Chrome which will be used for this workshops but any other would work.

 # Development
 ## Initial setup